 The Baltic University Programme has two student representatives in the international board.
 The representatives are elected by democratic vote in the Student Parliament, held annually at the Student Conference each spring.

 Since the early days of the Baltic University Programme, students have been represented in the Baltic University Programme's International Board.
-The mandate of a students' representative is two years.
-After being elected by the Student Parliament, the person becomes Deputy Students' Representative for their first year of their mandate and Students' Representative for their second year.
+The mandate of a student representative is two years.
+After being elected by the Student Parliament, the person becomes Deputy Students Representative for their first year of their mandate and Students Representative for their second year.

 With an election taking place each year, the students' representatives always work in pairs.
 One being in their first year and the other one in the second year of the mandate.

 The Student parliament

 The Student Parliament aims to increase the participation of students from Participating Universities in planning and decision making of the Baltic University Programme.

 The parliamentary session is a chance for the students to both elect a new student representative to the BUP board, as well as submitting motions (proposals), that if approved will be forwarded to the BUP board.
 The session is also an opportunity for students to organise.

 The students' parliament session is lead by the Deputy Students Representative and Student Representative.
 The members of the students parliament are also participants in the BUP studnet conference of that year.
 By being accepted to the BUP's annual student conference, the participant is also selected to the students’ parliament of that year.
 Members of the students’ parliament must also have student status at one of the BUP participating universities.